 Cruise passengers include travellers from around the world who may be arriving from areas with known or unknown spread of COVID-19.
 The virus can spread quickly on board cruises due to the close contact between passengers.
 Older people and people with a weakened immune system or underlying medical condition are at a higher risk of developing severe disease.

-As the situation evolves, many countries are implementing policies and restrictions in order to contain the outbreak.
-These restrictions may impact a cruise traveller's:
+As the COVID-19 situation evolves, many countries have put policies and restrictions in order to contain the outbreak.
+These restrictions may impact the following:

 - Ability to disembark